phpearth/docs/security/intro.md

----
-title: "How to Secure PHP Web Applications and Prevent Attacks?"
+# How to Secure PHP Web Applications and Prevent Attacks?
-updated: "September 13, 2016"
-redirect_from: "/faq/security/security/"
-permalink: "/faq/security/php-security-issues/"
----

 As a developer you must know how to build a secure and bulletproof application.
 Your duty is to prevent security attacks and secure your application.